-Budgeted cost: £63, 000
+Budgeted cost: £70, 300

 Activity Evidence that supports this approach Challenge number(s) addressed Quality First Teaching supported by evidence informed CPD for teachers and support staff https://educationendowmentfoundation.org. uk/support- for-schools/school-improvement- planning/1-high- quality-teaching 1,2,3, 4 and 5 Improve the quality of social and emotional (SEL) learning.
-EEF_Social_and_Emotional_Learning.pdf (educationendowmentfoundation.org.uk) 1,2 and 5 SEL approaches will be embedded into routine educational practices and supported by professional development and training for staff Purchase of a DfE validated Systematic Synthetic Phon- ics programme to secure stronger phonics teaching for all pupils.
-Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
+SEL approaches will be embedded into routine educational practices and supported by professional development and training for staff Purchase of a DfE EEF_Social_and_Emotional_Learning.pdf (educationendowmentfoundation.org.uk) Work with BBCET SEND team and North Tyneside SEND team.
+Work with North Tyneside CONNECT and HIVE teams.
+Access to Well-Being Hub for all staff fand families Phonics approaches have a strong 1,2 and 5 validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils. evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
 Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 3 and 4

-Engaging with the National Tutoring Pro- gramme to provide a blend of tuition, mentoring and school- led tutoring for pupils whose education has Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to- one: One to one tuition EEF (educationendow- mentfoundation.org.uk) 1, 2, 3, 4 Employment of two apprentice teaching assistants to provide additional support for children throughout school through one to one and small group interventions and through releasing more experienced support staff to focus on disadvantaged children when needed.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to- one: One to one tuition EEF (educationendow- mentfoundation.org.uk) 1- 5
+Provide individual and small group interventions for both academic and social and emotional needs of children.
+Support staff, class teachers and families to work together supporting children.
+Targeted at specific needs and knowledge gaps can be an effective method to support lower attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendow-mentfoundation.org.uk) 1, 2, 3, 4 Employment of two apprentice teaching assistants to provide additional support for children throughout school through one to one and small group interventions and through releasing more experienced support staff to focus on disadvantaged children when needed.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendow-mentfoundation.org.uk) 1- 5